Last updated on April 19th, 2025 at 02:22 pm

 7. Wear loose-fitting, breathable clothing made of natural fibers

-- Adjust AC Vents: Direct cool air toward your back.
+- Adjust your AC vents to direct air toward your back.

 FAQ: Preventing Back Sweat While Driving – Causes, Solutions & Hacks.